Blog

 What advanced features does Zapier offer to power users?

-Zapier includes advanced tools like multi-step workflows, filters, delays, and formatting options.
-Power users can also access Webhooks, Code by Zapier (JavaScript or Python snippets), and Transfer for bulk data movement.
-Zapier Paths allows conditional logic, though only on higher-tier plans.
+Zapier includes advanced tools like filters, paths (branching logic), delays, and formatting options.
+Power users can also access Webhooks and Code by Zapier (JavaScript or Python snippets), and Functions (configure triggers and define your entire workflow in a web IDE).

 How customizable is Make for developers or technical teams?